inex/ixp-manager-docs-md/docs/usage/switches.md

 ### Port Audit

-A new feature (adding in v4.9.0) allows **IXP Manager** administrators to audit port speeds as configured in [physical interfaces](interfaces.md#physical-interface-settings) against what has been discovered in the last SNMP run.
+**IXP Manager** administrators can audit port speeds as configured in [physical interfaces](interfaces.md#physical-interface-settings) against what has been discovered in the last SNMP run.

 You can run it from Artisan such as the following example: